SimplePixelFont/.github/profile/README.md

 # SimplePixelFont Organization

-This is the home for SimplePixelFont (SPF) related developments.
+This is the home for Simple Pixel Font (SPF) related developments.

 # What is SPF?
 SPF is a binary format for storing bitmap fonts using a modular and expressive structure inspired by a modern table architecture.